cphpitts/theatreWebsite/README.md

         $("#deleteMessageMaster .del_subject").html($(selectedEntryId).find(".msgSubject").html());
       }

-## Prevent addition of duplicate image
+## Prevent addition of duplicate images
 Administrators on the site are able to upload pictures for cast members and productions.
 All of these utilize the same method to create and upload the photo data.
 I modified the method to search the existing photos for matching data when a user uploaded an image.
 If no match was found then the new photo was added to the database, otherwise the id of the current photo was returned instead to be associated with the entry.

         [AllowAnonymous]